 So make sure to start training it (either by asking a coach to train it in development screen or tutoring him with the older players possessing the trait) as soon as you can.

 At the start of the season, Sanchez already possess “move into channels” trait while Lingaard does not.
-Whenever I would play Lingaard as my MitteRaumdeuter I would actually play him in a Mezzala (Attack) role on the left side.
+Whenever I use Lingaard as my MitteRaumdeuter I actually played him in a Mezzala (Attack) role on the left side.

 After much testing, this was the final formation I settled on.
 It looks like a rather unusual shape but that is because it is totally geared towards unleashing my Deep Raumdeuter.

-In terms of custom player instructions, besides left wide midfielder, there are a few important ones on our other midfiled players.
+In terms of custom player instructions, there are a few important ones on our other midfiled players.
 The left wingback, roaming playmaker, carrilero and inverted wingback are all told to mark opponents tighter.
 The two wingback roles are the ones with most instructions, as I wanted to vary their movement and crossing direction.
-This is how I set up my left wingback (the more defensive one)
+Above how I set up my left wingback (the more defensive one)

-And the offensive right wingback (was lucky to prise the wonderkid Federico Chiesa from Fiorentina right at the start of the January transfer window):
+And the offensive right wingback (was lucky to prise the Federico Chiesa from Fiorentina at the start of January window):

-The carrilero, attacking wingback, advanced forward (told to stay wider to the right) and the inverterd wingback are all meant to create an overload on the right side.
+The carrilero, wingback, advanced forward (told to stay wider) and the inverterd wingback create an overload on the right.
 By attracting the opponents to that side, they are leaving acres of space for Sanchez to move into.
 Watch this move play out and note how we are forcing the opponent towards the right side.
-Simultaneously, Sanchez is moving ever closer to goal, until finally he completes this beautiful team play with a tap in placed goal.
+Simultaneously, Sanchez is moving ever closer to goal, until finally completing this beautiful team play with a tap in goal.

-In the following sequence, Burnley defense is drawn out of position to allow the rapid-fire goal from our MitteRaumdeuter.
-Once again their defense is overwhelmed by at least five of our players charging into the half-spaces on the right side of the field.
+In the following sequence, we draw out Burnley defense out of position to allow the rapid-fire goal from our MitteRaumdeuter.
+At least five of our players are charging into the half-spaces on the right side of the field.
+As a result they completely overwhelm Burnley’s defence.
 While they are scrambling to deal with this immediate threat, the deep Raumdeuter calmly stays near the penalty area, very much unmarked.
 This is what happens next.

 It is amazing to see that in the beginning, it is Sanchez who starts this move with that cross and then finishes it with a goal in less than 10 seconds.
 Just shows what kind of player a Raumdeuter can be, drifting about looking for gaps in defense and an opportunity to exploit them in the most dangerous way.

-Hopefully, I dropped enough hints for you to custom fit your own player into the deep-lying MitteRaumdeuter role and be able to get a drop on your opponents.
-Or let me know what unique roles you have created in this iteration of football manager.
+Hopefully, I dropped enough hints so you could be able to custom fit your own player into the deep-lying MitteRaumdeuter role and be able to get a drop on your opponents.
+And let me know what unique roles you have created in this iteration of football manager.